 And fourth – we’d consider getting a safe that can be bolted to the floor.
 Just remember that these sorts of safes also need to be complemented by a floor that can be bolted through as well.
 The other thing we keep in mind is to ensure that the bolt doesn’t ruin the fireproof or waterproof rating.

 We have found through our online research that fireproof gun safes are some of the safest fireproof safes on the market.
 You can check out our round-up review of gun safes for some examples of what’s around.

 Some are, some aren’t.
 While Underwriters Laboratory (UL) certifies fireproof ratings, it’s ETL that certifies waterproof ratings.

-It’s a good idea to get a fireproof and waterproof safe.
+We think it’s a good idea to get a fireproof and waterproof safe.
 Damage may occur if water is used directly on the safe to put out the fire.

 What’s the best lock mechanism for a fireproof safe?

-You’ll also find that most combination and digital locks still have backup key locks
+You’ll also find that most combination and digital locks still have backup key locks.

 A combination lock will use a combination code that you dial manually side-to-side.
 These are cool.
 And a big bonus of combination locks is that they don’t require batteries to operate.